 The focus of the strategy is on tackling the inefficiencies and anomalies which prevent the industry from maximising its contribution to the UK’s economy and society.
 It was noted that the UK retail sector is made up of a diverse range of companies and business models.

 Revisions had been made to the eight key areas identified as primary areas of focus for the strategy and that particular focus had been given to issues on which it was possible to make the greatest material difference.
-The intended audience for the strategy should be the most senior government representatives.
+The intended audience for the strategy should be the most senior government representatives, as well as the sector itself.

 In the discussion that followed it was suggested that supporting public communication could be an area in which the industry could directly help to deliver government objectives.
 This could, for example, support messaging on public health or energy efficiency.